myriaambp/SureStart-VAIL/README.md

 Using this [database](https://www.kaggle.com/rmisra/news-headlines-dataset-for-sarcasm-detection), I chose one a creators code to try to follow, [Saai Sudarsanan](https://www.kaggle.com/saaisudarsanand/sarcasm-detection-using-tf-keras).

 I created a Kaggle Notebook that had a 92% accuracy rate and I tried to output his code using TF Keras.
 The model includes examples of the sigmoid and relu activation functions.
+Lines 57 and 60 contain errors that I was unable to fix, that evaluate the accuracy of the model, however, the rest functioned well.

 ### Day 4: (02/11/21): What is Deep Learning?